usa-npn/gridded_models/README.md

 python3 gridded_models_nightly_update.py
 ```

-At this point if you look in the paths configured in config.yml you should have geotiffs for daily tmin, TMAX, as well as AGDD and SI-X products which can all be served out by Geoserver.
+At this point if you look in the paths configured in config.yml you should have geotiffs for daily min temp, max temp, as well as AGDD and SI-X products which can all be served out by Geoserver.

 ## Deployment